ir-engine/architecture-docs/docs/learning-paths.md

 ### For backend developers

 1. Begin with Server core
-2. Dive into Networking
+2. Dive into Networking & multiplayer
-3. Explore Multiplayer infrastructure
+3. Explore Matchmaking system
 4. Learn about Background processing

 ### For frontend developers